 The Vidjil algorithm processes high-througput sequencing data to extract V(D)J junctions and gather them into clones.
 Vidjil starts from a set of reads and detects “windows” overlapping the actual CDR3.
-It detects gene rearrangements from both immunoglobulins and T-cell receptors, as well as some incomplete rearrangements.
+It detects gene rearrangements from both immunoglobulins and T-cell receptors, as well as some incomplete or uncommon rearrangements.
 The analysis is based on a reliable seed-based algorithm.
 It is extremely fast because, in the first phase, no alignment is performed with database germline sequences.
 The algorithm works on reads coming from either amplicon-based or capture-based deep sequencing strategy, as soon as they include CDR3 sequences.
 Both human and mouse immune systems can be analyzed.

 The Vidjil web application is made for the visualization, inspection and analysis of clones and their tracking along the time in a MRD setup or in a immunological study.
 The application can visualize data processed by the Vidjil algorithm or by other V(D)J analysis pipelines.
 It enables to explore further clusterings proposed by the software and/or done manually done by the user.